pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/belowground_competition/NetworkFixedSalinity/c_NetworkFixedSalinity.md

 Belowground concept combining *FixedSalinity* and *SimpleNetwork*.
-See corresponding documentation for input parameters.
+See corresponding documentations for input parameters.